 we know historically as born in the sixth century B.C. in the Indian

-and would follow him.
+him and would follow him.
 Such a belief may enjoy some validation

 and approval in the metaphysical realm of enlightened monks, just

-as the Hindus believe in the existence and continuation of sanatana dharma,
+as the Hindus believe in the existence and continuation of Sanatana

-speaking, Hinduism is not a religion but a group of religious and
+Technically speaking, Hinduism is not a religion but a group

 and organized religion having a set of beliefs and practices, commonly

-nirvana of the Buddha, Buddhism was an integral and significant part of
+the nirvana of the Buddha, Buddhism was an integral and significant

-whole of Asia.
+of Asia.
 In the process it developed a very complex sectarian, theological

 and geographical diversity and tradition of its own to become one

-of the most significant and influential religions of the
+of the most significant and influential religions of the world.

-wonder many people who are not familiar with the history of the
+No wonder many people who are not familiar with the history of the

 Indian subcontinent fail to understand and notice the deep connection

 that existed between Hinduism and Buddhism in the earlier days and